WordPress/gutenberg/blocks/editable/readme.md

 ### `value: Array`

 *Required.* Array of React DOM to make editable.
-The renedered HTML should be valid, and valid with respect to the `tagName` and `inline` property.
+The rendered HTML should be valid, and valid with respect to the `tagName` and `inline` property.

 ### `onChange( value: Array ): Function`